cinemascience/website/docs/source/tutorial_viewers.rst

 Optional Control Fields for databases.json
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are three optional control fields that can be implemented within the **database.json** file to control the data viewed on the parallel coordinates axes.
+There are three optional control fields that can be implemented within the ``database.json`` file to control the data viewed on the parallel coordinates axes.

-- **filter** is a JSON regular expression which removes the specified axes (columns) whose header matches the regex.
-Note that adding **filter** will override the default filtering for any FILE* columns so those will need to be explicitly removed.
-This example with the Bogus 1 data removes the Float_6 axis and all axes that begin with FILE:
+- ``filter`` is a JSON regular expression which removes the specified axes (columns) whose header matches the regex.
+Note that adding ``filter`` will override the default filtering for any ``FILE`` columns so those will need to be explicitly removed.
+This example with the Bogus 1 data removes the Float_6 axis and all axes that begin with ``FILE``:

 .. code:: json